acqio/rules_hashicorp_terraform/README.md

     }
 }
 ```
+A [terraform configuration](https://www.terraform.io/docs/cli/config/config-file.html) file is also created at the end of the tool set configuration.

+This file specifies the [filesystem mirror](https://www.terraform.io/docs/cli/config/config-file.html#explicit-installation-method-configuration) the underlying providers are downloaded.

+From this configuration it is possible to declare all providers and reuse in the rules.

 NOTE: Just consider declaring in this file settings referring to Terraform Provider as the minimum required version and providers (plugins) to use.
 Any other configuration may impact the correct functioning of this project and its rules.

 ## Simple usage